Cesar-Jim/react-study/src/notes/22-react-context.md

 * It can be used on class and functional components
 * Any situation where you have to pass a prop through a component so it reaches another component somewhere down the tree is where Context API can be used.
+* For functional components the useContext hook can be used